wythe0513/boilerplate/source/Starbucks.md

 #### 2.3 Logistic Regression Analysis

 On the Data Frame, ‘customers_lreg’, supervised learning analysis by logistic regression is made.
 The purpose of this analysis is to find how important the kinds of offers are for customers to transact and spend money.
-First ‘customers_lreg’ DataFrame is created where customers classify two groups one is for customers to spend more and transact more, and the other is the other way around.
+First ‘customers_lreg’ DataFrame is created where customers classify two groups, one is for customers to spend more and transact more, and the other is the other way around.
 Boundary of two is 50% of distribution.

 The  process of data split, train and test, and analysis are the same as the above 2.2, but GridSearch and fine tuning of parameters are not made here because it seems that this process does not make a significant impact on performances on these data sets.